 Part one of this How To article is to review the types of gates relative to how these gates accommodate your site.
-There are two basic types of gates that can be easily automated.
-Cantilever slide gates and swing gates.
+There are two basic types of gates that can be easily automated: Cantilever slide gates and swing gates.

 - A larger single leaf may require a larger gate operator compared to powering two smaller leafs.
 Automated swing gates may serve as snow plows in the winter.
 The larger single leaf may struggle in pushing even a couple inches of snow.

-- If you gate opens out, two smaller leafs will be less intimidating to guests when the gate begins to open out toward them.
+- If your gate opens out, two smaller leafs will be less intimidating to guests when the gate begins to open out toward them.
 Thus, first-time guests may be less prone to panic and hastily back-up into another vehicle or on-coming traffic.

-- Consider all the elevations.
-A 20’ opening with a single gate leaf means that the leaf will extend over 20’ of drive both in the open and closed position.
+- Consider all the elevations – A 20’ opening with a single gate leaf means that the leaf will extend over 20’ of driveway both in the open and closed position.
 If there is any slope, the leaf may bottom-out as it swings open or leave considerable gaps under the gate when in the closed position.
 If the opening is split between two 10’ leafs, any gaps or concerns of bottoming-out are minimized.
 You should verify the elevations of the ground beneath the entire travel of the gate.
 The highest elevation will be your benchmark.
 The gate will be set a couple inches above this elevation.
 This could leave the gate a considerable distance off the ground in the closed position if the ground slopes up as the gate travels open.
 This is common as most site elevations travel upward from the street to the building.

-- Consider the sweep or swing of the gate.
+- The sweep or swing of the gate.
 Swing gates will cover a lot of ground when swinging from the closed position to the full open position.
 This sweep may interfere with other items such as traffic lanes, parking stalls, parked cars, etc. Many swing gates will open a full 180 degrees which allow you to store the gate against the fence line when open.
 This is good news until you have to close gate and it must swing through a parking stall occupied by a park car left overnight.

-- Consider the storage.
+- Storage.
 Slide gates are typically 50% larger than the actual opening.
 So, a 16’ opening would require a 24’ overall gate leaf.
 This extra 8’ of gate is called the tail or counter balance.
 It also allows the gate to be easily attached to a slide gate operator.
 If selecting a slide gate, you must be sure that you have adequate storage for the gate in the open position.

-- Consider all the elevations.
+- Elevations.
 Slide gates must be installed level in accordance with ASTM F 2200.
 This is critical so that the gate does not slide under its own weight which could cause a significant injury.
 That being necessary, you should review the elevations of the ground below the entire travel of the gate from open to closed.
 The highest elevation will be your benchmark.
 The gate will be set a couple inches above this elevation.
 If the highest elevation is at the tail of the gate and it slopes down through the opening, the gate could be several inches to a foot off the ground at the opening.

-Once you have decided on the type of gate between a swing and slide gate; you are ready to choose the style of your gate.
+Once you have decided on the type of gate between a swing and slide gate, you are ready to choose the style of your gate.
 Both cantilever and swing gates can be designed as a simple means of security that includes chain link fabric over a galvanized framework.
 Both type of gates can be highly ornate to include decorative pickets, finials, circles, letters and custom designs.
 There are literally thousands of different designs.
 However, each design may impact the overall size and weight of the gate.
 These two factors will play a significant role in the selection of the gate operator.